renanthera/simc-wiki/RaidEvents.md

     * _first\_pct_  specifies the boss health pct when the event will first occur and be scheduled.
     * _last\_pct_  specifies the boss health pct when the event will last occur and no longer be scheduled.
     * _force\_stop_ (default: false) specifies if a raid event which is up when _last_ or _last\_pct_ occurs will be instantly canceled or not
-    * _pull_ specifies which pull event this event is a child of, used with the `DungeonRoute` fight style. `first/last` based scheduling is based on the spawn time of the pull.
+    * _pull_ specifies which pull event this event is a child of, required for all events in a `DungeonRoute` fight style sim. `first/last` based scheduling is based on the spawn time of the pull.
-    * _pull_target_ specifies the enemy that `first_pct/last_pct` should be based on.
+    * _pull\_target_ specifies the enemy that `first_pct/last_pct` should be based on.
 The enemy name given here must match an enemy defined in a pull event matching the `pull` parameter of this event.
+Required if an event defines `first_pct/last_pct`.
     ```
     #This example will make the raid spend 15s moving every 30s.
 It will only happen after two minutes.
     raid_events+=/movement,cooldown=30,duration=15,first=120